martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 compatibility reasons when renegotiating.
 In particular, cipher suites on the black list from Appendix A of [RFC7540] can be removed from the handshake.

+In addition to the requirements from [RFC7540], endpoints that renegotiate MUST implement the TLS extended master secret extension [RFC7627] and the TLS renegotiation indication extension [RFC5746].
+These extensions MUST be negotiated and used to prevent serious attacks on TLS renegotiation.
+If an endpoint receives a TLS ClientHello or ServerHello that does not include these extensions, it MUST respond with a fatal TLS `no_renegotiation` alert.

 Once the HTTP/2 connection preface has been received from a peer, an endpoint SHOULD treat the receipt of a TLS ClientHello or ServerHello without an `application_context_id` extension as a fatal error and SHOULD send a fatal TLS